 Gustavo Escalante, a doctoral student in mechanical engineering, found the panel most informative.
 Panelists advised listeners to seek out students from various fields to review their statement drafts.
 After the session, Escalante followed this advice and connected with a panelist who reviewed his draft.

 “My primary takeaway was that I should get as many eyes on my statements as possible,” chemical engineering doctoral student Aaron Wheeler found.
 “It was also in my best interest to look over as many former fellowship-winning statements as possible.”

 Students who attended sessions were encouraged to review successful fellowship applications and given email access to materials in the Graduate School repository.

 For future applications, Wheeler also noted he would heed Allen’s most important point: Readying his own fellowship applications for feedback early.

 For Allen, the secrets to a successful fellowship application are the same as those for other writing projects.
 Learning to write persuasively with ample time for revisions and feedback are universal steps in developing a productive writing process that can be used in both academic and professional settings.

 “Writing skills are generalizable, and writing a fellowship application is a good exercise,” she said.
 “All of us in the Graduate School are so proud of our students, how hard they work, and how competitive they have become in winning external awards.”

 In addition to yearly fall fellowship workshops, the Graduate School offers a host of other programs throughout the year to support students in their writing goals.
-Information on writing boot camps, writing and publishing workshops, and mailing lists featuring productive writing tips can be found on the Office of Academic and Student Affairs webpage.

 Additional opportunities to support students’ academic, career, personal, and professional development can be found on the Career and Professional Development webpage.